wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.55 =
+* Added more options to Feed to Post, including ability to preserve all html, stored templates and css file now automatically restored on update, improved cleaning up html in imported feeds, fixed several bugs.
 = Version 2.54 =
 * Added option to make images in Feed to Post be the featured image.
 = Version 2.53 =